In this recipe

 - Heavy cream: Cream in tomato sauce is essential.
 Use heavy cream with 30% fat.
 Lower-fat cream can curdle.

 - Cheddar cheese: Grate a block of cheddar at home.
 Pre-shredded cheese doesn’t melt well.
-Tip: Check our guide on how to choose cheeses that melt perfectly in pasta sauces and soups.

 - Spices: Chili flakes, oregano, salt.